A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

 To be sure, the interpretive issues we discussed in section 2 for NYSM apply just as well to ZSM.
-To review the options, one might view the mathematical non-factorizability of (163-164) as indicating that the oscillating ether medium lives in 3N-dimensional configuration space instead of 3D-space.
-Or, one might view the configuration space representation (163-164) as a mathematically convenient encoding of a much more complicated 3-D space representation of the joint phase field and joint osmotic potential of the particles, making it conceptually unproblematic to imagine the oscillating ether as a medium in 3-D space.
-In the former case, we then have the options of: (1) viewing the \emph{zbw} particles as living in 3-D space, and positing a law-like dynamical relationship between the particles in 3-D space and the oscillating ether in 3N-dimensional configuration space; and (2) viewing the particles in 3-D space as a fictitious representation of a single real \emph{zbw} particle living at a definite point in 3N-dimensional configuration space, and taking the physical interactions between this particle and the ether as occuring in the configuration space.
+To review the options, one might view the mathematical non-factorizability of (174-175) as indicating that the oscillating ether medium lives in 3N-dimensional configuration space instead of 3-D space.
+Or one might view the configuration space representation (174-175) as a mathematically convenient encoding of a much more complicated 3-D space representation of the joint phase field and joint osmotic potential of the particles, making it conceptually unproblematic to imagine the oscillating ether as a medium in 3-D space.

+In the former case, we then seem to have the options of: (i) taking the \emph{zbw} particles to live in 3-D space, and positing a law-like dynamical relationship between the particles in 3-D space and the oscillating ether in 3N-dimensional configuration space; and (ii) taking the particles in 3-D space to be `functionally emergent' from a single real \emph{zbw} particle living at a point in 3N-dimensional configuration space and interacting with an oscillating ether that also lives in 3N-space.

 In the latter case, since both the particles and the oscillating ether would live in 3-D space (the TELB view), their physical interactions would occur there as well.